F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 - Three or more violations of the Immigration Control Act (출입국관리법) within the past 5 years

-- Cumulative immigration fines of KRW 5 million or more within the past 3 years
+- Significant cumulative immigration fines within the past 3 years (confirm the current threshold at HiKorea)

 These are assessed at the time of application.
 If you are within one of these windows, wait until the period has cleared before applying.